bottlerocket-os/bottlerocket/README.md

 ### Logs

 You can use `logdog` through the [admin container](#admin-container) to obtain an archive of log files from your Bottlerocket host.
-SSH to the Bottlerocket host, then run:
+SSH to the Bottlerocket host or `apiclient exec admin bash` to access the admin container, then run:

 ```bash
 sudo sheltie